-I got on the blanket, positioning between his legs, admiring the length of his shaft.
+I got on the blanket, positioned between his legs, and admired the length of his shaft.
 Gently, I dragged the tip of my finger along his cock.
-It only required stripping and already the head glistened with precum.
+It only required stripping, and already, the head glistened with precum.
 I’d take that as a compliment.
 There was no point in torturing him.
 I wanted to swallow every drop.

 I spun about, straddling his head.
 It didn’t require prompting as he licked the spot just behind my testicles.
 Everybody wants to believe their lover is a rockstar in the sack, but as he held the base of my cock, wetting my balls, I had all the confirmation I needed.
 But it wasn’t about me.
 Pumping Sebastian’s mouth with my cock while I serviced him guaranteed an explosion.

-I dropped over his body and he positioned his mouth so I could fuck his mouth.
+I dropped over his body, and he positioned his mouth so I could fuck his mouth.
 To encourage me, his hands gripped my ass, pulling me deep.
 With every withdraw, he sucked in air before bracing for a slow, deliberate insertion.
-He shook his hips, make it clear he was ready to cum.
+He shook his hips, making it clear he was ready to come.
 I dove onto his cock, and only a few seconds later, he screamed around my shaft.
 I withdrew far enough to feel him flood my mouth.
 Salty with a hint of sweetness, enough that I had to gulp twice.

 “Nope, you’re not getting it that easy,” I said.

 I sat upright.
 “Sobothy,” he mumbled from between my legs.
-He dragged his tongue the length of my ass, finding the spot.
+He dragged his tongue along the length of my ass, finding the spot.
 I let him get me nice and wet.
 Good thing too.
-I wasn’t in a mood to take things slowly.
+I wasn’t in the mood to take things slowly.

-I was about to spin around when Sebastian lifted my hips and slid out from under me.
+I was about to spin around when Sebastian lifted my hips and slid out from underneath me.
 Perks of having a superhero fiancé.
-It didn’t matter how big I was, he could position me without effort.
+It didn’t matter how big I was; he could position me without effort.
 He held my hips, refusing to let me move.
 I could feel his cock slide between my cheeks as he ground against me.
 Apparently, he wanted to return the teasing.

 “Fuck me,” I whispered.